JacksonBurns/astartes/paper.md

 # Statement of need

 Machine learning has sparked an explosion of progress in chemical kinetics [@komp2022progress; @spiekermann2022fast], drug discovery [@yang2019concepts; @bannigan2021machine], materials science [@wei2019machine], and energy storage [@jha2023learning] as researchers use data-driven methods to accelerate steps in traditional workflows within some acceptable error tolerance.
-To facilitate adoption of these models, researchers must critically think about several topics, such as comparing model performance to relevant baseline, operating on user-friendly inputs, and reporting performance on both interpolative and extrapolative tasks \textcolor{blue}{cite Kevin's comment article}.
+To facilitate adoption of these models, researchers must critically think about several topics, such as comparing model performance to relevant baseline, operating on user-friendly inputs, and reporting performance on both interpolative and extrapolative tasks <!-- cite Kevin's comment article-->.
 `astartes` aims to make it straightforward for machine learning scientists and researchers to focus on two of the most critical points: rigorous hyperparameter optimization and accurate performance evaluation.

-First, `astartes` key function \lstinline{train_val_test_split} returns splits for training, validation, and testing sets using an sklearn-like interface.
+First, `astartes` key function `train_val_test_split` returns splits for training, validation, and testing sets using an sklearn-like interface.
 This partitioning is crucial since best practices in data science dictate that, in order to minimize the risk of hyperparameter overfitting, one must only optimize hyperparameters with a validation set and use a held-out test set to accurately measure performance on unseen data [@ramsundar2019deep; @geron2019hands; @lakshmanan2020machine; @huyen2022designing; @wang2020machine].
 Unfortunately, many papers only mention training and testing sets but do not mention validation sets, implying that they optimize the hyperparameters to the test set, which is blatant data leakage that leads to overly optimistic results [@li2020predicting; @van2022physics; @ismail2022successes; @liu2023predict].
-For researchers who are interested in critical evaluation of model performance or non-random sampling but not yet ready to make the transition to using validation sets, `astartes` also implements an sklearn-compatible \lstinline{train_test_split} function.
+For researchers who are interested in critical evaluation of model performance or non-random sampling but not yet ready to make the transition to using validation sets, `astartes` also implements an sklearn-compatible `train_test_split` function.

 Second, it is crucial to evaluate model performance in both interpolation and extrapolation settings so future users are informed of any potential limitations.